 The next step

 Governments are turning to nuclear energy as a plausible form of energy because it is increasingly economic, reliable and environmentally friendly.
 The wind does not always blow and the sun does not always shine, but nuclear energy can be produced regardless of the weather, which is why the nuclear industry is almost an essential part of the future of sustainable energy.

-2) ‘Sustainable Energy Without Hot Air’ – Professor David MacKay goes into great detail as to how each potential energy source could meet consumption in the UK.
+1) ‘Sustainable Energy Without Hot Air’ – Professor David MacKay considers how each potential energy source could meet consumption in the UK.